Divided (American game show): Gameplay

 Each episode consists of three rounds.
 A team of four contestants starts the game; one player is eliminated after two rounds of play.
 For each question, the team has 60 seconds to unanimously agree on an answer (excluding the final round), the available money decreases the longer it takes.
 Each contestant must enter the same response on their respective panel and then everyone must simultaneously lock in an answer and stop the clock.
 If the team answers the question correctly, they bank whatever money is left on the clock, if they are wrong, or if time runs out, their bank is reduced by half.

 The first round consists of three questions.
 Each question has one correct answer, and the opening value is $5,000.
 After the first question has been played, the team is afforded two "takeovers" to use in the rest of the game.
-To use a takeover, one contestant presses a smaller red button (yellow in season one) in front of them, their answer is then considered to be the team's answer(They do still need to meet the requirements of the question).
+To use a takeover, one contestant presses a smaller red button (yellow in season one) in front of them, their answer is then considered to be the team's answer — which still need(s) to meet the requirements of the question.